Guide price £495,000

 Beautiful scenic walks & stunning beaches where wildlife abounds.
 Bird spotting, whale watching & occasional Dolphin sightings will entertain you during days which will be bookended by beautiful morning sunrises and stunning evening sunsets at each horizon.

-The homes will be stone clad to the front with rendered elevations to the rear under a slate roof.
-Each property will have parking for two cars and have good sized front and rear gardens bordered by a combination of Cornish stone walling and hedgerow.
+The homes are stone clad to the front with rendered elevations to the rear under a slate roof.
+Each property has parking for two cars and good sized gardens bordered by a combination of Cornish stone walling and hedgerow.

-Four bedroom properties will include a separate utility room equipped with sink, washing machine and tumble dryer.
-The lounge will also feature patio doors out to the garden.
+Four bedroom properties include a separate utility room equipped with sink, washing machine and tumble dryer.
+The lounge also features patio doors out to the garden.

-There is a separate study (or 5th bedroom) in the three larger homes while upstairs there are three or four bedrooms and a family bathroom.
-Four bedroom homes have the advantage of an en-suite and separate walk in wardrobe in the master bedroom.
+There is a separate study (or 5th bedroom) while upstairs there are four bedrooms and a family bathroom.
+The maaster bedroom has an en-suite and separate walk in wardrobe.

 With its dramatic and historic stretch of Cornish coast The Lizard peninsula, the most southerly part of the British mainland, is a place apart.
 A combination of the mild maritime climate and complex and unique geology has produced an area with a distinctive character, well known for its rare and unusual flora and where the famous call of the Cornish chough is never far away.